We enjoyed a two night stay at Crown Colony's Golf Stay & Play and here is our review of their Stay & Play offering, which we can highly recommend!

 The Villas are perfect for a small family reunion, wedding, or corporate retreat.
 Crown Colony's clubhouse has excellent facilities for meetings, wedding receptions, or banquets.

 You are going to enjoy this golf course.
 It is beautiful, in excellent condition, and is tough but fair.
 The front nine has gently rolling and sloping tree lined fairways, waterfalls, and some picture postcard perfect holes.
 The front nine seems a little harder than the back nine which has fairways that are a little wider and more homes along both sides.
 The fairways are in very good condition, as are the greens.
 Most of the greens are small, fast, and sloping.
-To learn a little more about the course, read our review and also click here to see a hole by hole layout of the course.
+To learn a little more about the course read our review.
 Not only is the course beautiful, wait till you see of some of the huge beautiful homes that line the fairways.

 Crown Colony was designed by Robert von Hagge and Bruce Devlin in 1979 and since then it has won a number of accolades.
 The Dallas Morning News has listed Crown Colony as the #1 course in Texas numerous years, including 2007 when it was rated #1 in the "Top 15 Most Expensive" and #2 as "Dallas Area Best Private Courses."
 In 2005, Crown Colony was listed in Golf Digest’s Best Golf Courses in Texas - Top Ten Statewide.
 Golfweek Magazine’s ratings of America’s Best, puts Crown Colony as the 72nd best course in the nation in 2005.